ritesh-3/shop-zone-user/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [email protected]
+If you have any questions, suggestions, or feedback, please feel free to contact us at [ritesh81269@gmail.com](mailto:ritesh81269@gmail.com).

 Happy shopping with Shop Zone!